nikgraf/vimfiles/README.md

 ### Ctags

-To use Taglist and jumping to definitions you have to install it on your System.
+To use Taglist and jumping to definitions you have to install Ctags on your System.
 For more Information see http://ctags.sourceforge.net/

 ## Setup